Sarjunt04/BTC-Risk/README.md

 # BTC-Risk
 Foundation of a Risk Metric for BTC.

 This is a personal project, first fit in January 2024, which has served as a foundation for my investment strategy since then.
-While I have done further work in improving this metric, only my first result is provided.
+While I have done further work in improving the metric and associated strategy, only a baseline is provided.

 This involves momentum, where risk is derived from the ratio of the 8W and 50W SMAs.
 Furthermore, there is a factor related to diminishing returns.
 Data from 29/12/2010 is considered.